JD Jackson (actor)

 JD Jackson is an American audiobook narrator, actor, and theater professor.
-For audiobook narration he won 26 Earphone Awards and 1 Audie Award.
-In 2020, AudioFile named him a Golden Voice Narrator.
-In 2022, Booklist named him a Voice of Choice Narrator.
+Jackson has won 26 Earphone Awards and 1 Audie Award.
+In 2020, AudioFile named him a Golden Voice Narrator and two years later Booklist named him a Voice of Choice Narrator.

 Biography

 Jackson received a Bachelor of Arts in Drama and Speech Communications from Dillard University in 1997.
 In 2000, he received a Master of Fine Arts in Theater Performance from Temple University.